 The Company's greatest asset is its workforce, and solving ongoing business challenges requires attracting, developing and retaining talented individuals with different skills, ideas and experiences.
 The Board is one of the driving forces behind creating a culture of diversity, equity and inclusion.
 In 2020, the Compensation and Management Development Committee was charged by the Board to annually review the Company's processes and practices related to workforce diversity, equity and inclusion programs and initiatives to drive equitable treatment of employees and a culture of inclusion.
 The Company has accelerated the development of a multi-year diversity and inclusion strategy with an emphasis on thoughtful, sustainable change and an evolution to a growth culture.
 This strategy has included establishing roles and accountability for the CEO and the executive officers and also creating a GPI Inclusion Council.
-The Company is refining hiring, promotion, performance and other human resource practices to support the Company's diversity and inclusion goals.
-We have also increased our transparency regarding critical diversity and inclusion metrics in our 2020 ESG Report.
+The Company is refining hiring, promotion, performance and other human resource practices to support the Company's diversity, equity and inclusion goals.
+We have also increased our transparency regarding critical diversity and inclusion metrics in our 2021 ESG Report.
+In 2022, the Company expanded its diversity, equity and inclusion efforts with the hiring of a new Vice President with responsibility for Talent, Diversity, Equity and Inclusion and a Senior Manager of Diversity, Equity and Inclusion.

 Our employees play a crucial role in achieving our vision and we look to them for their insights and feedback on how they perceive our culture and potential areas for improvement.
-To leverage this resource, in September 2020 and September 2021, the Company conducted global engagement and culture surveys.
-Results of these surveys were shared with our entire employee population and also with our Board, which takes a strong interest in understanding employee feedback and helping to guide strategy to meet the needs of our employee base.
+To leverage this resource, in September 2021, the Company conducted global engagement and culture survey.
+Results of this survey were shared with our entire employee population and also with our Board, which takes a strong interest in understanding employee feedback and helping to guide strategy to meet the needs of our employee base.
 The Company is accountable to both the Board and its employees to articulate strategies to address any perceived deficiencies reflected by the surveys.